sumeetghumare4/Audio-to-image-Web-application/Audio to image -main/README.md

 # Audio to Image Web Application

+## Problem Statements

+The problem is to develop a machine learning model that can generate room interior designs based on audio signals, and to deploy this model using Streamlit to create a user-friendly web interface.
+The main challenge is to train the model to accurately recognize patterns in audio signals and generate corresponding designs, while ensuring stability and reliability.

 This repository contains a web application that allows users to record a 10-second audio clip and outputs a detailed image based on the speech in the audio.
 The web application is written in Python and uses the Streamlit library.